 ADRCs meet state and federal requirements for organizational independence from any PIHP, as set forth in DHS 10.22 in the Wisconsin Administrative Code.

-There are no potential enrollees in this program.
-(Check this if State automatically enrolls beneficiaries

-into a single PIHP or PAHP.)

-Section A: Program Description

-Part IV: Program Operations

-B. Information to Potential Enrollees and Enrollees (4 of 5)

-2. Details (Continued)

-c.
-Enrollee Information

-The State has designated the following as responsible for providing required information to enrollees:

-the State

-State contractor

-Please specify:

-The State contracts with an Aging and Disability Resource Center (ADRC) in each service area to provide information to potential enrollees.

-ADRCs meet state and federal requirements for organizational independence from any PIHP, as set forth in DHS 10.22 in the Wisconsin Administrative Code.
 The MCO/PIHP/PAHP/PCCM/FFS selective contracting provider.

-Section A: Program Description

-Part IV: Program Operations

 B. Information to Potential Enrollees and Enrollees (5 of 5)

 Additional Information.
 Please enter any additional information not included in previous pages: PIHPs are required by contract to provide information about member rights to enrollees.

-Section A: Program Description

-Part IV: Program Operations

 C. Enrollment and Disenrollment (1 of 6)

 1. Assurances

-☑ The State assures CMS that it complies with section 1932(a)(4) of the Act and 42 CFR 438.56 Disenrollment; in so far as these regulations are applicable. ☑ The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP or PAHP programs.
+✓ The State assures CMS that it complies with section 1932(a)(4) of the Act and 42 CFR 438.56 Disenrollment; in so far as these regulations are applicable.
+The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP or PAHP programs.
 (Please check this item if the State has requested a waiver of the choice of plan requirements in section A.I.C.)

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any:
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: The CMS Degional Office has reviewed and approved the MCO DILID DALID or DCCM contracts for

-^

-The CMS Regional Office has reviewed and approved the MCO, PIHP, PAHP, or PCCM contracts for

-compliance with the provisions of section 1932(a)(4) of the Act and 42 CFR 438.56 Disenrollment